telerik/xaml-docs/controls/raddatapager/styles-and-templates/styling-the-raddatapager.md

 ---
-title: Styling the RadDataPager
+title: Styling RadDataPager
-page_title: Styling the RadDataPager
+page_title: Styling RadDataPager
-description: Styling the RadDataPager
+description: Styling RadDataPager
 slug: raddatapager-styles-and-templates-styling-the-raddatapager
 tags: styling,the,raddatapager
 published: True
 position: 2
 ---

-# Styling the RadDataPager
+# Styling RadDataPager

 >Before reading this topic, you might find it useful to get familiar with the [Template Structure of the RadDataPager]({%slug raddatapager-styles-and-templates-template-structure%}) and the [Template Structure of the DataPagerPresenter]({%slug raddatapager-styles-and-templates-template-structure%}).

-The __RadDataPager__ exposes a __Style__ property which allows you to apply a style to it and modify its appearance.
+ __RadDataPager__ exposes a __Style__ property which allows you to apply a style to it and modify its appearance.

 You have two options: